saberamini/MapReduceTutorial/README.md

 In Java, the most commonly used is the Eclipse IDE.
 We would like to download the IDE, go to http://www.eclipse.org/downloads/packages/

 There are many choices here - it seems confusing but in reality it is just a an alphabetical list.
 I found it funny that a developers <a href="https://kichwacoders.com/2016/04/28/why-its-time-to-kill-the-eclipse-release-namesneon-oxygen-etc/">bemoans</a> all the different choices, but it's not surprising too many choices can lead to <a href="https://www.youtube.com/watch?v=VO6XEQIsCoM">paralysis</a>.
-The latest version is Photon, so click on Photon and then choose
+Choose the Oxygen version (Photon is a bit underdeveloped at this point) as shown below:

 <img src="EclipseDownload.jpg" alt="Choosing the latest version of Eclipse">

-Interestingly, all the different names have confused people which reminds of the paradox of choice.

 Open Eclipse